Spotted a platypus in the wild?

 Images © 1.
-Lucy Parker Paul 2.
+Josh Bowell (greater glider) 2.
 Canva NFP 3.
-Canva NFP 4.
-Bruce Thomson/Scott Burnett
+Lucy Parker Paul 4.
+Canva NFP

-Wildlife Queensland is the longest-running and most respected wildlife conservation organisation in Queensland.
+Wildlife Preservation Society of Queensland (Wildlife Queensland) is the longest-running and one of the most respected wildlife conservation organisations in Queensland.
 For 60 years we’ve worked to protect and conserve at-risk species and habitats, advocating for better environmental policy, delivering vital on-ground conservation programs, and raising awareness of wildlife conservation issues through education and community engagement.

 years of wildlife conservation

 GUIDE: A Will for Wildlife

 Our beautiful booklet, A Will for Wildlife, shares the history of Wildlife Queensland, the environmental successes of the organisation, and some beautiful supporter stories.

 In addition, A Will for Wildlife highlights the importance of gifts left in Wills to Wildlife Queensland, and exactly how to go about setting up your Will to leave a kind and thoughtful gift.